proventa/aws-postgresql-demo/docs/blog-failover.md

 Now, we will simulate a cluster failure by stopping all the PostgreSQL services.
 We can just terminate all the EC2 instances that are running the PostgreSQL service.
 In the `member` column, we can see that we have 2 members left, which are `ec2-id-2` and `ec2-id-3`.
 So, we will terminate the EC2 instances with ID `ec2-id-2` and `ec2-id-3`.

-At this point, you should only have the EC2 instances that is running etcd service.
+At this point, you should only have the EC2 instances that are running the etcd service.

 Now, we will provision 3 nodes with the same Patroni/Spilo configuration as before.
 We can do that by running the ansible playbook that we have used before.
 The command should be similar to the following: